Welcome to Mīne Wyrtruman!

 About the Author

-I am an Anglo-Saxon Heathen man in my early thirties living in the Midwestern United States.
+I am an Anglo-Saxon Heathen man in my thirties living in the Midwestern United States.
 My interests include studying comparative religion, history, and computer programming.
 I love science fiction, and playing video games.
 I’m currently studying the Futhorc (Anglo-Saxon) runes, both from an academic perspective as well as a more magical perspective.

 I am not an expert, nor an academic.
 I am a blue collar worker with a passion for research and access to the internet.
 All my information about Fyrnsidu has been gathered from my own research and from other Heathens.
 Please do not take anything on this website as “the true and only way” to practice Fyrnsidu.
 This religion is very non-dogmatic and personal for that.
 If you like any ideas that I present on this website, feel free to adopt them.
 If you don’t agree with something, feel free to not adopt it.